centreon/centreon-documentation/versioned_docs/version-22.04/reporting/installation.md

 systemctl restart mariadb
 ```

-If the MariaDB service fails at the time of starting, remove the files *ib_logfile*
+If the MariaDB service fails to start, remove the files *ib_logfile*
 (MariaDB must absolutely be stopped)and then restart MariaDB again:

 ```shell